The 7 Best Things to Do in Janakpur, Nepal

 What is Janakpur famous for?

-How many days are required to visit Janakpur, Nepal?
+How many days do you need for visiting Janakpur, Nepal?

-All the main attractions in Janakpur can be visited in a day, thus, it can be a quick trip if you are short on time.
+All the main attractions in Janakpur can be visited in a day, so, it can be a quick trip if you are short on time.

 What are the best places to visit in Janakpur?